4.8

 Image: ChateauVersailles.fr

-The Room of Abundance was the designated room to refreshments like coffee and wines.
+The Room of Abundance inside Palace of Versailles was the designated room for refreshments like coffee and wine.

 The Venus Room